cllebrun/ibm-cloud-platform-handsOn/labs/1.1 Lab Node.js - add Watson TTS in a Node.js web app/README.md

 In the following lab, you will learn:

-+ How to deploy a new Cloud Foundry app with the Node.js runtime
++ How to deploy a new Cloud Foundry app using the Node.js runtime
 + How to run a Node.js app locally
 + How to create and bind a new service
 + How to use the IBM Cloud Command Line Interface